RodolfoDiaz/codelibrary/angularjs/treeview/angular-tree-view/README.md

 # angular-tree-view

-Code example taken from [GitHub](https://github.com/axel-zarate/angular-tree-view) and modified to work with the a newer version of AngularJS, Bootstrap and font-awesome library.
+Code example taken from [GitHub](https://github.com/axel-zarate/angular-tree-view) and modified to work with a newer version of AngularJS, Bootstrap and font-awesome library.